 Can I import metadata formats other than ArcGIS metadata format?

-No, other metadata formats cannot be imported.
-Currently, only the ArcGIS metadata format can be opened in the metadata editor.
+No; only the ArcGIS metadata format can be opened in the metadata editor.
 The web editor only opens metadata documents in ArcGIS metadata format.
 If you attempt to open a document in another format, the editor displays an error message and will not open the metadata.

 Is metadata extracted when adding an item to the My Content tab of the content page?